Shohail-Ismail/DfE-Internship-Grade-Combos-Visualiser/README.md

   - PPE comparisons are **descriptive only** and based on precomputed values

 - **No specific grades**
-  - Cannot see how many students got a specific grade, (i.e., cannot see how many students got exactly a B in Mathematics, only how many got B and above)
+  - Cannot see how many students got a specific grade, (i.e., cannot see how many students got exactly a B in Mathematics, only how many got B and above).
+This is largely due to the specific functionality not being needed during the project, however it will likely be added in future updates.

 - **Grade filter disables comparisons**
   - When filtering by grade (Tab 3), performance differences are removed to avoid misleading conclusions based on subgroups